 On the other hand, an antenna enthusiast will find those subchannels easily, and will quickly realize that instead of just 5 or 6 channels he has 50, 60, or even 100 channels of content all available over the air for free.

 What’s on a subchannel?

 Subchannel content can be anything.
-Stations looking to make money have struck gold with pre-1980 television content that would never pay for itself on a major channel.
+There aretations looking to make money have struck gold with pre-1980 television programs.
+That sort of stuff would never pay for itself on a major channel.
 It’s cheap and easy to come by, sometimes free of copyright, and has a built-in market for Generation X, Baby Boomers, and even folks older than that who haven’t embraced online viewing.
-Networks like ThisTV, MeTV, and Cozi all specialize in comfort-food TV for the over-35 set.
+Networks like ThisTV, MeTV, and Cozi all specialize in comfort-food TV for the over-40 set.

 For religious and foreign-language programmers, you’ll often find 4,5, or more subchannels filled with programs that serve their communities.
 You’ll also find raw news feeds, educational programming, and shopping channels.

 Subchannels are almost always standard-definition.
 Sometimes the quality level is really low, depending on what’s on them.
 While you sometimes see new programs on subchannels, they are a great match for older programs.
 They’re also really good for people who use older TVs.